tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Clients can also choose to only whitelist DoH servers that are associated with many names.

-Beyond the benefits to privacy, having a larger number of names designated a given DoH server improves the opportunity for DoH connection reuse, which can improve the performance of name resolutions.
+Beyond the benefits to privacy, having a larger number of names designate a given DoH server improves the opportunity for DoH connection reuse, which can improve the performance of name resolutions.